2002 North Carolina judicial elections

 Several justices of the North Carolina Supreme Court and judges of the North Carolina Court of Appeals were elected to eight-year terms by North Carolina voters on November 5, 2002.
 Party primary elections were held on Sept.
 10. This was the last year in which statewide judicial elections were partisan.

 The result of the election was that all incumbent Democrats went down to defeat, and only one Democrat won a seat that was open (i.e. the incumbent chose not to run for another term).

-Supreme Court (Butterfield seat)
+Supreme Court (Seat 1)

 Incumbent G. K. Butterfield, a Democrat, had been appointed by Gov. Mike Easley and faced election for the first time.
 He was defeated by attorney Edward Thomas Brady, a Republican.

 In the Republican primary, Brady had defeated Judge Ralph A. Walker.

-Supreme Court (Orr seat)
+Supreme Court (Seat 2)

-Incumbent Robert F. Orr, a Republican, defeated North Carolina Court of Appeals Judge Robert C. Hunter, a Democrat.
+Incumbent Bob Orr, a Republican, defeated North Carolina Court of Appeals Judge Bob Hunter, a Democrat.

 In the Democratic primary, Hunter had defeated attorney Bradley K. Greenway.